PetersOtto/yellow-tagnavi/README.md

 # yellow-tagnavi
 Extension for Datenstrom Yellow.
 This extension creates a navigation from the blogtags.
+If wanted, then with number of posts.

 <p align="center"><img src="screenshot-yellow-tagnavi.jpg?raw=true" alt="Bildschirmfoto"></p>